davidwrede/chef-web-docs-1/includes_ruby/includes_ruby_style_basics_statement_if.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ruby_style_basics_statement_if

 An ``if`` statement can be used to specify part of a recipe to be used when certain conditions are met. ``else`` and ``elseif`` statements can be used to handle situations where either the initial condition is not met or when there are other possible conditions that can be met.
-Since this behavior is 100% |ruby|, do this in a recipe the same way here as anywhere else.
+Since this behavior is 100% Ruby, do this in a recipe the same way here as anywhere else.

 For example, using an ``if`` statement with the ``platform`` node attribute: